I am a Keratoconus (KC) sufferer living in beautiful Lexington, KY.

 I own and operate a web marketing consultancy called BuzzMaven in downtown Lexington providing online marketing programs for business.
-My hobbies include mountain biking and metal detecting for old coins.
+My hobbies include hiking, mountain biking and metal detecting for old coins.

 There were two less common things that were true for my case:

 - My Keratoconus was diagnosed in my early 30s.
 Most of the time it’s found much earlier.

 - My Keratoconus is in one eye only (unilateral) (so far.)
 This is a major blessing.